-Caltrans proposes to drill each of the holes to a depth of approximately 150-200 feet below the elevation of the streambed surface.
-The depth to which the holes must be drilled raises the potential for the borings to result in a mixing of underground aquifers.
-If the excavated holes were not replaced with solid material, the physical and chemical composition of the wetlands and underground aquifers could be altered.
+Caltrans proposes to drill each of the holes to a depth of approximately 100-150 feet below the elevation of the streambed surface.
+The depth to which the holes must be drilled raises the potential for the borings to result in a mixing of underground aguifers.
+If the excavated holes were not replaced with solid material, the physical and chemical composition of the wetlands and underground aguifers could be altered.
 Caltrans has indicated that the holes could be filled with bentonite chips that swell and create a water tight seal, or with sand.
-Staff consulted with the Regional Water Quality Control Board (RWQCB) and the National Marine Fisheries Service (NMFS) regarding filling the holes upon project completion to ensure that the physical and biological functions of the wetlands are maintained.
+Staff consulted with the Regional Water Quality Control Board (RWQCB) and the National Oceanic and Atmospheric Administration, National Marine Fisheries Service (NOAA Fisheries) regarding filling the holes upon project completion to ensure that the physical and biological functions of the wetlands are maintained.
 The RWQCB recommended that bentonite be used in all but the upper few feet of the holes to seal them and prevent the potential for the mixing of aquifers.
-NMFS recommended that the surface soils excavated by the borings be replaced with native material.
-Therefore, to ensure that physical, chemical, and biological processes are not eliminated or significantly impacted, the Commission attaches Special Condition No. 5 that requires that excavated soils from the bore holes be replaced with bentonite chips up to approximately two feet below the surface and that the top approximately two feet of the bore holes be filled with native streambed material in a manner consistent with the recommendations of the RWQCB and NMFS.
+NOAA Fisheries recommended that the surface soils excavated by the borings be replaced with native material.
+Additionally, in response to concerns of Commission staff regarding future scour patterns in the riverbed, Caltrans revised the proposed project to use only native materials to fill the upper fifteen feet of core number 3.
+This change will ensure that there is not an aggregate plug released into the riverbed in the future should scour patterns expose the filled core.
+Therefore, to ensure that physical, chemical, and biological processes are not eliminated or significantly impacted, the Commission attaches Special Condition No. 7 that requires that excavated soils from the bore holes be replaced with bentonite chips up to approximately fifteen feet below the surface and that the top approximately fifteen feet of the bore holes be filled with native streambed material in a manner consistent with the recommendations of the RWQCB, NOAA Fisheries, and the revised project description proposed by Caltrans.

 Therefore, the Commission finds that the proposed project, as conditioned, would not have significant adverse impacts to riverine wetland habitat.
-Furthermore, the mitigation measures required to minimize impacts to anadromous fish and water quality discussed in sections (2) and (3) below would further minimize adverse impacts to the functional capacity of the wetland habitat.
+Furthermore, the mitigation measures required to avoid impacts to anadromous fish and water quality discussed in sections (2) and (3) below would further minimize adverse impacts to the functional capacity of the wetland habitat.